 The tagine's conical shape allows steam to move up the cone during cooking and condensation to drip back down, thereby keeping the food moist and enhancing the flavours.

 Cooking in a tagine requires less liquids and fats, making it perfect for those dedicated to a healthy eating plan.
 Also, this vessel is used for both cooking and serving so clean up is simple.
+I got one of these a few months ago and I am enjoying using it.

 Pound, pulverize, and grind ingredients for your African dishes with a mortar and pestle set.
 They're essential tools in the African kitchen.
+We have loads of spices, okazi leaves and many other stuff to pound.
+This is a must-have for any kitchen.

 Though a food processor can achieve much the same results, there's just something about crushing food items into fine pastes and powders with your own hands.
 Besides that, the set is easy to clean and there's no electricity required.